FOR VISUAL ARTISTS / FAIR-ART-TRADE 05

 FAIR ART TRADE is the first fair Certification that supports ethical and sustainable artwork sales from professional visual artists

-The FAIR ART TRADE label is rendering visible many of the dysfunctions of the art system.
-The dissemination and public communication (F campaigns) of these issues is as well raising awareness and guiding art buyers and collectors into caring, supporting and understanding the importance of investing in F certified artworks.
+The FAIR ART TRADE label has rendered visible many of the dysfunctions of the art system.
+The dissemination and public communication of these issues is as well raising awareness and guiding art buyers and collectors into caring, supporting and understanding the importance of investing in F certified artworks.

 Contemporary archaeologies

-Most commercial art galleries keep 50% of the total price of any sold artwork, making art innaccesible for many.
+Most commercial art galleries keep 50% of the total price of any sold artwork, making art hard to sell and innaccesible for many.
 A FAIR ART TRADE labelled artwork guarantees purchasers that they are not paying excessive intermediaries extra charges and that the transaction is fair and honest.

 Art market regulation